 Your company, your employees and your customers are likely to be facing challenges in these uncertain times.
-COVID-19, natural disasters, geopolitical events and inflation are just some of the major issues driving global economic uncertainty today.
+Geopolitical events, natural disasters, climate effects and inflationary pressures continue to drive uncertainty across the globe.

 These articles, blogs and podcasts explore the potential accounting and disclosure implications for your company.

-- Ukraine–Russia conflict – Have non-financial assets become impaired?
+- War and conflict – Have non-financial assets become impaired?

 - Will taxable profits be available to recover deferred tax assets?

 - Have lease assets become impaired?